jorgeBurgosBr/jorgeBurgosBr/README.md

 ### Frontend developer from Spain

 ## 💫 About Me:
-- 👨🏻‍🎓 Studied Advanced Technician in Web Application Development at Universidad Europea of Madrid
+- 👨🏻‍🎓 Studied Certificate of Higher Education in Web Application Development at Universidad Europea of Madrid
 - 🌱 I’m currently learning **React**

 ## 🌐 Socials: